 Affiliations and memberships

-Hong Kong Polytechnic University, University of New Brunswick, University of Kentucky
+Hong Kong Polytechnic University, City University of Hong Kong, University of New Brunswick, University of Kentucky

 National University of Singapore, Singapore Huawei, I2R, NUS-Singtel Cyber Security Research and Development Laboratory, Singapore Management University

-Osaka University, The University of Texas at San Antonio
+Osaka University, JAIST, The University of Texas at San Antonio, New Jersey Institute of Technology

 - 2018/2019, COM3026 Distributed Systems (undergraduate), University of Surrey, UK.